 Gloves that don’t fit you properly will be uncomfortable, but they can also be unsafe.
 Ill-fitting gloves can cause long-term injuries or even short-term injuries like muscle cramps and blisters.
 Gloves that are too big are likely to slip, and gloves that are too tight will restrict your range of motion.

-To determine the right size glove, measure your hands and look at brands’ sizing charts before making a purchase.
+To determine the right size glove, measure your hands, and look at brands’ sizing charts before making a purchase.

-Looking for more advice on impact resistant gloves?
+Looking for more advice on impact-resistant gloves?

 Finding the perfect pair means balancing a list of factors, including protection, comfort, durability, dexterity, and more.
 It’s worth doing some research and investing in the right pair.
+Our impact gloves collection contains dozens of gloves that are sure to fit your need, as well as helpful information about impact resistance technology.

 Want more advice on choosing the right glove for you?
 Contact us and ask us your questions!